pxeona/Webjet/README.md

 - The navbar position is fixed at the top
 - Partial matching not added in hotel name search
 - Added error message if no results returned after filtering
+- When a particular rating is choosen to filter, all ratings equal to and above that rating, and less than the next rating, is displayed

 Choice of framework/library